 So now that you know the conditions that powdery mildew likes, try your best to avoid those.
 How?

 - Don't crowd your plants.
-Plants that are close together will have a high humidity and low light.
+Plants that are close together will have a higher humidity and lower light.
 These are idea conditions for stupid, stupid mildew spores.

 - Keep your plants from being shaded.
 Shade = happy powdery mildew spores.